jugstalt/docs-gviewonline/en/source/setup/run-local.rst

 Run Locally (Desktop Mode)
 ==========================

-Both *gView.Web* and *gView.Server* can be launched locally on the desktop.
+Both *gView.WebApps* and *gView.Server* can be launched locally on the desktop.

 Using *gView.Server* locally mainly makes sense for testing purposes.